 \section{Examples of Q-transforms}

 In the context of GW detection, it is common to visualize GW signals through spectrograms, also called Q-plots~\cite{Abbott_2016, Abbott_2023}.
-Therefore, as visual illustrations of these for DCs; in Fig.~\ref{fig: Q-plots} we show four examples (using an initial total mass of $10M_\odot$) of Q-plots for the cross polarization of the simulated strain ($h_\times$).
+Therefore, as visual illustrations of these for DCs, in Fig.~\ref{fig: Q-plots} we show four examples (using an initial total mass of $10M_\odot$) of Q-plots for the cross polarization of the simulated \c{$l=m=2$ mode of the} strain, $h_\times^{\c{(2,2)}}$.
 We see that larger incidence angles separate the peaks, as expected from our analysis.
 Additionally, it can be noted that when increasing the incidence angle, the intensity of the second emission starts growing, while the one of the first emission diminishes.

-In these plots, we can also see that the CHE emission is produced in a chirp-like form, which is a desired result for this type of emissions~\cite{Morras:2021atg}.
-In the upper left plot, we see evidently that when the incidence angle is sufficiently small to create a DC where both emissions have short time-intervals in between, both the merger and CHE portions of the Q-plot fuse together, creating a complex behavior that cannot be accurately described.
-This makes even more evident cause of the oscillations in the estimated parameters for smaller $\theta/\theta_0$ in Figs.~\ref{fig: Merger-params} and~\ref{fig: Ring1-params}, especially in the phase shift, as explained in the following section of the Appendix.
+In these plots, we can also see that the CHE emission is produced in a chirplike form, which is a desired result for this type of emissions~\cite{Morras:2021atg}.
+In the upper left plot, we see evidently that when the incidence angle is sufficiently small to create a DC where both emissions have short time intervals in between, both the merger and CHE portions of the Q-plot fuse together, creating a complex behavior that cannot be accurately described.
+This makes even more evident cause of the oscillations in the estimated parameters for smaller $\theta/\theta_0$ in Figs.~\ref{fig: Merger-params} and~\ref{fig: Ring1-params}, especially in the phase shift, as explained in the following section of the Appendix~\ref{app: pars_merger_ringdown}.

-\section{Figures of estimated parameters for the Merger and Ringdown}
+\section{Figures of estimated parameters for the merger and ringdown}

-In this section, we show the obtained parameters for the merger emission of each case (Fig.~\ref{fig: Merger-params}).
-The procedure is explained in full detail in Subsec.~\ref{Subsec: merger, ringdown}.
+In this Appendix, we show the obtained parameters for the merger emission of each case (Fig.~\ref{fig: Merger-params}).
+The procedure is explained in full detail in Sec.~\ref{Subsec: merger, ringdown}.
 We can see that general trends can be seen (especially for $t^M_0, \ A_{\rm M}$ and $\omega_{\rm M}$), but there is room for improvement.
 This is especially evident for the phase shifts, more specifically, for low $\theta/\theta_0$ in each scenario, where oscillations appear and no clear trends can be deduced.
-A very similar phenomenon occurs for the estimated ringdown parameters (Fig.~\ref{fig: Ring1-params}), where oscillations come at play once again.
+A very similar phenomenon occurs for the estimated ringdown parameters (Fig.~\ref{fig: Ring1-params}), where oscillations come in play once again.